jb5k/way_of_stock/ApplicationRelease.md

 directory.
 This optional configuration key allows the operator to disable this publishing by setting it to `false`.
 This is done when there is more complex logic surrounding the publishing of the service.
 * *endpoints*: This optional key provides a mechanism for adding additional attributes to the service publication.
 The values are interpolated before adding them as attributes.
-The following values can bve interpolated:
+The following values can be interpolated:
     * `{{internal_url}}`: The url to the application for accessing by internal applications and users.
     * `{{public_url}}`: The url to the application for accessing by public applications and users.
     * `{{internal_url}}`: The url to the root directory for accessing by internal applications and users.